techtonik/pydotorg.status/README.txt

            (currently 1 req/minute takes 30% of CPU monthly)
  [x] avoid template rendering overhead when probing
      (CPU/sec dropped from 0.004+ to 0.003- per probe)
+ (before migration to HRD and Python 2.7 cpm_usd was about 0.0055)

 License :: Public Domain or MIT